Mercury (element): Measuring instruments

-Niche uses
+Lighting

 Gaseous mercury is used in mercury-vapor lamps, fluorescent lamps, and some neon signs.
 Those low-pressure lamps emit very spectrally narrow lines, which are traditionally used in optical spectroscopy for calibration of spectral position.
 Commercial calibration lamps are sold for this purpose; reflecting a fluorescent ceiling light into a spectrometer is a common calibration practice.
 Gaseous mercury is also found in some electron tubes, including ignitrons, thyratrons, and mercury arc rectifiers.
 It is also used in specialist medical care lamps for skin tanning and disinfection.
 Gaseous mercury is added to cold cathode argon-filled lamps to increase the ionization and electrical conductivity.
 An argon-filled lamp without mercury will have dull spots and will fail to light correctly.
 Lighting containing mercury can be bombarded/oven pumped only once.
 When added to neon filled tubes, inconsistent red and blue spots are produced in the light emissions until the initial burning-in process is completed; eventually it will light a consistent dull off-blue color.

 The deep violet glow of a mercury vapor discharge in a germicidal lamp, whose spectrum is rich in invisible ultraviolet radiation.